 0 _

 Figure 5.21: Epigenetic landscape at the genomic location of fine-mapped SNPs for the 5q31 PsA GWAS signal.
 The top panel shows the genomic location of the six SNPs in the 5q31 fine-mapping 90% credible set overlapping PsA ATAC accessible regions in at least one of the four cell types (in blue).
 The schema also includes the location of relevant SNPs for the 5q31 PsA-specific GWAS region from the Bowes et al., study, including the GWAS lead SNP (in red), the eQTL SNP showing the best correlation with the GWAS lead SNP (in green) and one SNPs from the credible set overlapping several ENCODE annotation features with no overlap for my PsA ATAC data (in purple).
 The left and right hand side panels are the UCSC visualisation of the epigenetic landscape for rs4705908 and rs2069803 (left brown and black lines, respectively) and rs1006587 and rs27437 (right, red and green lines, respectively), which represent four of the most relevant fine- mapped SNPs at the 5q31 in terms of overlap with PsA ATAC data signal for eQTLs.
-For each panel, all the ATAC tracks from three PsA patients and four cell types isolated from SF and PB are included.
+For each panel, all the ATAC tracks from three PsA patients and four cell types isolated from synovial fluid and peripheral blood are included.
 ATAC tracks are colour-coded by tissue (SF=purple and PB=turquoise).
 Additionally, publicly available epigenetic data (H3K4me1, chromatin segmentation maps, digital footprint and ENCODE cluster for TF binding) generated in the same cell types as the in-house ATAC are included.
 The yellow box highlights a DAR found in CD14+ monocytes near rs2069803 and rs4705908.
 H3K4me1 relative fold-enrichment signal and ATAC normalised counts within each cell type are shown (y-axis).

 Epigenome Roadmap chromatin segmentation maps (yellow and light green in